thinkcompany/think_dev-standards/development-standards/quality-assurance/qa-browser-compatibility.md

 [ ] **Visual and functional regression testing**

 Whenever you make a change on a project, it can impact the design and functionality of other parts.
-Visual regression testing uses automation to compare changes visually and ensure nothing accidentally breaks.
-Functional regression testing works similarly by scripting certain interactions a user may perform and making sure the intended functionality occurs.
+Visual regression testing compares changes visually to ensure nothing accidentally breaks.
+Functional regression testing works similarly by testing certain interactions a user may perform and making sure the intended functionality occurs.

+Both visual and functional regression testing can be supported with automation tools to make the process more efficient and repeatable.

 [ ] **Document how each browser / OS combination was tested**